MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - *Monitor and tune.* Monitor query performance metrics, such as runtime, resource utilization, and query throughput.
 Use database profiling tools and monitoring functionalities to identify poorly performing queries.
 Evaluate and fine-tune query plans based on collected performance data.
 Analyze query plans and wait statistics to identify bottlenecks.
 Use that information to optimize query performance.

-### Optimize indexes
+### Optimize index performance

- Indexes increase the speed of data retrieval because the database can quickly locate data based on specific columns or fields.
-Optimize indexes to improve the efficiency of sorting and join operations, which decreases query runtimes.

- Efficient indexes reduce the number of disk I/O operations that are needed for running queries.
-Optimize queries to reduce the duration of locks and contention on data pages, which allows multiple users to concurrently access and modify data.
-When you eliminate redundant or unnecessary indexes, you can make better use of that storage space.
+Indexes enhance data retrieval speed by allowing databases to swiftly find data using specific columns or fields.
+By optimizing these indexes, sorting and join operations become more efficient, leading to faster queries.
+Well-optimized indexes cut down on the disk I/O operations required for queries.
+Removing unneeded or redundant indexes also frees up valuable storage space.
+To optimize index performance, consider the following strategies:

 - *Analyze query patterns.* Understand the query patterns that run on your database.
 Identify the queries that run frequently and might degrade performance.
 Analyze query patterns to determine which indexes are beneficial for optimizing performance.